 While at McDaniel College and the University of Michigan, Kellie received numerous academic and artistic honors, including a full tuition academic scholarship, yearly awards for outstanding artwork, and departmental honors from McDaniel College.
 She is also the recipient of a Vesalius Trust research grant and the 1998 Inez Demonet Award, presented by the Association of Medical Illustrators.

-After completing her medical illustration training, Kellie served as a medical illustrator at Johns Hopkins Hospital, Department of Pathology.
+After completing receiving her MFA, Kellie served as a medical illustrator at the Johns Hopkins Hospital Department of Pathology.
 After three years at Hopkins, Kellie left to start her own medical illustration company.
-She has been a successful full time freelance medical illustrator since 2001.
+She has been a successful full time freelance medical illustrator since 2001 and currently works as a scientific illustrator for Science Magazine.
 She has been a professional member of the Association of Medical Illustrators since 1998.

-Kellie has experience as a teacher as well, as an instructor for undergraduate scientific illustration courses at the University of Michigan, an adjunct professor for natural science illustration and computer graphics undergraduate courses at McDaniel College.
+Kellie has experience as a teacher as well, as an instructor for undergraduate scientific illustration courses at the University of Michigan and an adjunct professor for natural science illustration and computer graphics undergraduate courses at McDaniel College.

 Kellie's work has been widely published in print and online in scientific and medical journals, anatomy textbooks, pharmaceutical materials, patient education publications, and medical legal presentations.